WINTER - SPRING 2025

 Reasons:

-1. The bento & modular grid style avoids excessive information and scrolling
+• The bento & modular grid style avoids excessive information and scrolling, creating a cleaner, less overwhelming browsing experience.

-Next, we switched gears into focusing on the filter box, which was a key element to improve navigation and article searching.
-Our challenge was balancing the needs of expert readers (with deep scientific backgrounds) with those of general readers who prefer straightforward options.
+Next, we shifted our focus to the filter box, a key element for improving navigation and article discovery.
+Our challenge was balancing the needs of expert readers; with deeper scientific backgrounds, and general readers who prefer simpler, more intuitive options.

-By visualizing different scenarios, we realized the components must strike a balance, which supporting novice users with simple, non-overwhelming filters while also providing advanced users with the depth they need for article searching.
+By visualizing different scenarios, I realized the filter components needed to strike a balance; supporting novice users with simple, non-overwhelming options while still providing advanced readers with the depth they need for detailed article searching.

 For broad, quick navigation without requiring detailed input